-Performance Management
+b) Performance Management

-The performance management framework (the Performance House) is part of the process of demonstrating how effective the actions being taken are and assists in monitoring how the Council's strategies are being translated into action plans and outcomes.
-It also helps to identify if any risks are materialising when indicators do not show the level of progression anticipated.
-The performance management framework is therefore instrumental in identifying and mapping continuous improvement of services across the Council.
+The performance management framework was part of the process of demonstrating how effective the actions being taken were and assisted in monitoring how the Council's strategies were being translated into action plans and outcomes.
+It also helped to identify if any risks were materialising when indicators did not show the level of progression anticipated.
+The performance management framework was (and is) therefore instrumental in identifying and mapping continuous improvement of services across the Council.

-The actions required to deliver service plan objectives are reflected in team and individual plans forming the basis for annual and interim appraisals.

-Appraisals are scored to reflect individual performance and contribution towards the delivery of the Council's priorities.
-Regular team meetings and one-to-ones support the monitoring of delivery.
-Corporate quarterly monitoring provides senior managers and Members with an overview of the Council's direction of travel.
-The format of reporting is currently being reviewed to reflect changes at national government level in performance reporting requirements.
+The actions required to deliver service plan objectives were reflected in team and individual plans forming the basis for annual and interim appraisals.
+Appraisals were scored to reflect individual performance and contribution towards the delivery of the Council's priorities.
+Regular team meetings and one-to-ones supported the monitoring of delivery.
+Corporate quarterly monitoring provided senior managers and Members with an overview of the Council's direction of travel.

-There are a number of Programme Boards, each chaired by a Director and supported by programme managers, which meet monthly and an escalation process associated with issues and risk management.
-Each Programme Board provides a highlight report to the Corporate Management Team (CMT).
-We are currently examining whether this process can be streamlined.

-Both the Cabinet and CMT monitor performance information on a quarterly basis.
-Performance is considered at least monthly by Directors at directorate management team meetings and by Members through portfolio meetings and partnership theme boards.
+The format of reporting was reviewed to reflect changes at national government level in performance reporting requirements.
+There were a number of Programme Boards, each chaired by a Director and supported by programme managers, which met monthly and an escalation process associated with issues and risk management.
+Each Programme Board provided a highlight report to the Corporate Management Team (CMT).
+They examined whether that process could be streamlined and made appropriate adjustments.
+Both the Cabinet and CMT monitored performance information on a quarterly basis.
+Performance was considered at least monthly by Directors at directorate management team meetings and by Members through portfolio meetings and partnership theme boards.

-The Council operates an overview and scrutiny function, which allows Members to challenge decision makers, scrutinise performance, review important policies and advocate on behalf of the community.
-The Council delivers its overview and scrutiny function through five Select Committees:
+The Council operated an overview and scrutiny function, which allowed Members to challenge decision makers, scrutinise performance, review important policies and advocate on behalf of the community.
+The Council delivered its overview and scrutiny function through five Select Committees:

-Children Services Select Committee:

-Health and Adult Services Select Committee;

-Living and Working Select Committee;

-Public Accounts and Audit Select Committee;

-Safer and Stronger Communities Select Committee.
+- Children Services Select Committee; - Health and Adult Services Select Committee; - Living and Working Select Committee: - Public Accounts and Audit Select Committee; - Safer and Stronger Communities Select Committee.

-Select Committees choose topics for scrutiny that support the delivery of Council priorities.
-They exercise Members' statutory right to "Call In" formal decisions of the Cabinet; they contribute to Council policies during their development stage; and they hold key partners such as the health and police services to account for their local performance.
-Select Committees produce reports on their findings, submitting them to the appropriate committee or body for action.
+Select Committees chose topics for scrutiny that support the delivery of Council priorities.
+They exercised Members' statutory right to "Call In" formal decisions of the Cabinet; they contributed to Council policies during their development stage; and they held key partners such as the health and police services to account for their local performance.
+Select Committees produced reports on their findings, submitting them to the appropriate committee or body for action.

-To support these committees, the Council commissions and uses research to test the customer and stakeholder experience of services that the Council provides.
-It uses this feedback to drive the services forward to deliver what the public wants and to focus resources on the public's priority areas.
+To support these committees, the Council commissioned and used research to test the customer and stakeholder experience of services that the Council provided.
+This feedback was used to drive services forward to deliver what the public wants and to focus resources on the public's priority areas.

-External benchmarking is also used extensively to compare the services delivered by the Council with others both in the private and public sector.
-This is used as a tool to assess the cost effectiveness and value for money of services provided by the Council.
+External benchmarking was also used extensively to compare the services delivered by the Council with others both in the private and public sector.
+This was used as a tool to assess the cost effectiveness and value for money of services provided by the Council.